MCG Manager - v20029

 1. Start the MCG Manager program.

-If the folder with song files has many sibling folders and/or subfolders which also contains song files, place a check mark on the SubFolder(4) option.
+If the folder has many subfolders also containing songs, place a check mark on the SubFolder(4).
 Next press Source(3) and select the folder.
-The song files in all of the sibling foders and subfolders will appear in the Source window.
-In the example below, we select a folder Y:\Source which has many subfolders, sub-subfolders, etc. with both MP3+G and ZIP formats.
+The song files in all of the subfolders will appear in the Source window.
+In the example below, we select a folder Y:/Source which has many subfolders, sub-subfolders, etc. with both MP3+G and ZIP formats.

 [Click to view large picture]